 AG: It’s the classic ‘busy syndrome’.
 The problem is, if you’re too busy to take care of yourself now, your body will force you to take time out later in some form.
 You can’t fool your body.
 To make the time, it really boils down to self organisation, and managing your time and priorities.
 If you can master these skills, your results will go through the roof across the board.

 As it relates to my own transformation, I like to blend the two (fitness and business).
 So I’d make calls when I’m walking, or encourage walking meetings with my team.
 I also implemented immovable, non-negotiable training times.
 For me, early in the morning worked because it meant I got it done, and the day couldn’t distract me.
 If you have a busy business, this has to be the answer.

-Another game changing mindset shift is to get your head around the fact there is always more work to do as an entrepreneur.
+Another game changing mindset shift is to get your head around the fact that there is always more work to do as an entrepreneur.
 If you can understand this, which is easier said than done, you’ll find it much easier to completely switch off, take a break, and put yourself first.

 AV: Excellent advice, and very applicable to people from all walks of life.
 Much of what you’ve spoken about is very much mindset related, and creating shifts in your thinking to benefit you.
-How important is mindset, and creating success triggers in your mind to enable transformation occur?

 AG: I’ve always been a positive person, but being on my A game all the time now means it’s amplified to a new level.
 People often say success is a state of mind.
 I’d say so is getting into shape!
 It’s set my standards across all aspects of my life.
 When you see the results, and what you’re capable of, the mind adapts and starts to see opportunity and winning as the norm.